peaBerberian/paul-envs.sh/README.md

 ## How to run it

-First, download the latest binary [in our releases page](https://github.com/peaBerberian/paul-envs/releases/latest).
+First, download the latest binary [in the releases page](https://github.com/peaBerberian/paul-envs/releases/latest).

 Running that executable without any argument will list all available operations